rezanikfal/Tutorials/Angular/NgRx.md

 <img src="../Pics/redux3.PNG" width="600">
 <img src="../Pics/redux2.PNG" width="800">

+### Redux terms:
+- **Action:** It is used to decide how to change data in the Redux Store
+- **Distpatch:** Takes an actions and forwards it on to all the different **Reducers**.
+- **Reducer:** Get the **Action** that might have data (Action **Payload**) and the most recent set of data, return updated data that could be same as the current.
+- **Store:** A repository that contains all the recent data.
+- Redux by comparing the Old and new state can understand the state change status.
+That is why reducer does not touch the current state.
+It creates a copy of the current **mutable** state and returns it to the store.

 ## Immutability in JS
 JS is not a good language for Immutability. **Arrays** and **objects** are mutable in JS: